- How do we see life now?

 No matter what we are feeling if we can take into account our focus, our perception, our health and our history, the way we feel should make complete sense – the issues being dealt with are merely in the context in which this occurs.
 This is why people can be in similar contexts and experience them quite differently.

-Looking back on some of my old notes I found this comment that Bob had made:
+Looking back on some of my old notes I found this comment:

 Emotions don’t have anything to do with reality – they are not in touch with reality; emotions are not even a response to any stimulus from anything outside of ourselves.

 It’s quite a long time since I gave this any serious consideration.